Undistraction/gitbook/apply.md

 1. The value of `this` within the the invoked function to be supplied.
 2. Any  arguments to be supplied.

+It is easier to think of it as being called `applyTo`.

 _Note that the second argument must be an Array, even if it is a single value._

 ```